Native Lands, National Trails Map

 Many of these trails were used previously by Indigenous cultures that continue to have ancestral ties to the current landscapes.
 The intent of this map is to provide a broad perspective of just how many communities the NTS crosses and to start crucial conversations about the impacts, engagement, and inclusivity of their stories.

 Native Lands, National Trails Resource Guide

-This resource guide is to be utilized as an educational tool, a HUB to help center and locate resources that trail organizations along with Indigenous communities, organizations and nations have created and used.
+This resource guide is to be utilized as an educational tool and hub for resources that trail organizations, Indigenous communities, organizations, and nations have created and used.

 The goal of NLNT is to assist federal agencies and non-profit trail organizations in advancing National Trails System knowledge of Indigenous ancestral lands and increase partnerships and collaborations with Indigenous communities along National Scenic and National Historic Trails.

 Indigenous Engagement & Tribal Consultation Webinar Series

 We encourage you to watch the following videos as part of your engagement with the Native Lands, National Trails (NLNT) map and resource guide.
 These recorded webinars provide foundational information about engagement with Indigenous communities on trails while showcasing the features of NLNT.

 Introduction to the Native Lands, National Trails Project

 During this presentation, you will learn about how to use the map and utilize resources to understand where Indigenous communities and ancestral lands are located and who you may need to engage when beginning projects on your trails or public lands.
 This webinar was originally titled, “Engagement & Education with the Indigenous Mapping & Research Project.”